giffyglyph/foundry-5e-monster-maker/docs/DEV_TODO.md

 ## Data Entry

-* UI for specifying trained saves on Monsters
+* TST limit based on calculated value
 * UI for specifying relevant attribute on Abilities
 * Ability Modifiers should be high/medium/low rather than ranking